aspiringVegetarian/toggl_DBRE_Home_Assignment/README.md

 The terminal will show the 8 resources that are planned to be created, if you agree with their configuration and would like to create the resources, then enter "yes" into the prompt.

 ## Conclusion
 Thank you for taking the time to read the README!
-If you have any issues/questions please don't hesitate to reach out to me by email @ vasiliauskas.mg@gmail.com
+If you have any issues/questions please don't hesitate to reach out to me by email at vasiliauskas.mg@gmail.com

 GO TOGGL!